How to Calculate Income Tax on Salary in Bangladesh

 Step 5: Final Tax Calculation

-Subtract the total rebate from the initial tax to find the net tax payable:
+Finally, subtract the total rebate from the total tax to calculate the net tax payable:

-Tax Calculation Example for a Monthly Salary of 50,000 BDT
+Tax Calculation for a Monthly Salary of 50,000 BDT

 Conclusion